Q: What is the OA Alliance?

 Q: Who are OA alumni?
 Who can become a member of the OA Alliance?

-A: Anyone 18 or older whose dues have lapsed for two or more years are considered an alumni of the OA, and are automatically enrolled in the OA Alliance.
+A: Anyone 21 or older whose dues have lapsed for two or more years is considered an alumni of the OA and automatically enrolled in the OA Alliance.
 They will then begin receiving OA Alliance communications and are eligible for other forms of engagement.

 Q: Why is the OA Alliance important?